 As with the previous strategy, this one requires you to make the minimum payments while clearing off the first one at the top of the list.
 But, instead of the remaining balances, you would look at the interest rates that were imposed on them.

 The logic for this is seemingly flawless.
-Theoretically speaking, by dealing with the debt with the biggest interest rate, this should allow you to deal with the lowest overall total payments.
-In essence, you have to pay less while clearing off considerable chunks of your total debt.
+By dealing with the debt with the biggest interest rate, this should allow you to deal with the lowest overall total payments.

 As such, your debt list could look like this: